Kinuseka/nScraper/README.md

 > Bypassing cloudflare requires a modified selenium which does not support headless mode.
 If you are not on a desktop environment, install a virtual desktop using xvfb.
 Then run it as xvfb-run python Startdownload.py -n <Num>

+> If your environment does not have a desktop nor supports xvfb, then you are better off using a mirror sites which is not protected by cloudflare

 > Mirror server is enabled by default incase the official site is not available, if you prefer to disable this.
 Please set "mirror_available" to `false` in config.json